uiua-lang/uiua/site/new_tutorial/Basic Data Manipulation and Formatting.md

 ##
 ```

-Output comments on the same line as other code show the values at the top of the stack after the code is run.
+Output comments on the same line as other code show the values output after that line is run.
 This is useful for debugging.

 ```uiua
 +1 2 ##